Survivors criticise Channel 4 over Vicky Pattison deepfake sex tape

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Channel 4 has been criticised as “insulting” by AI deepfake pornography victim-survivors for broadcasting a documentary using the controversial technology.
+Channel 4 has defended creating a deepfake sex tape for a documentary on the controversial technology after victim-survivors slammed it as “disrespectful”.

 The broadcaster’s new documentary, Vicky Pattison: My Deepfake Sex Tape, saw the reality star presenter have an AI-generated, explicit film created of herself.

-But it was aired despite survivors of online image abuse “strongly advising” against it when producers approached them to consult on the documentary, according to The Guardian.
+It was aired despite survivors of online image abuse “strongly advising” against it when producers approached them to consult on the documentary, according to reports.

-The masthead reported Jodie, 23, whose Instagram photos were sent to an Incel forum where they were turned into pornographic images, said the decision to include the AI generated footage of Pattison “lacked compassion”.
+One survivor, Jodie, who didn’t give her last name, said she discovered thousands of deepfaked sexual images on an Incel forum four years ago after she received an anonymous email with a link to the website.

-“Survivor organisations strongly advised against it when they were approached by producers.
-So it’s just in really, really poor taste that they sought out advice and then ignored it completely,” she told The Guardian.
+“These women have suffered enormous trauma.
+For Channel 4 to curate this experience trivialises the issue and it feels wrong,” she said.

 Deepfake pornography is created by using AI to superimpose a person’s face onto a nude body, often grafted on to existing sexual imagery.